gotthardp/rabbitmq-email/README.md

    directly to an SMTP address
  - routing key that includes the mailbox name only (i.e. without "@") is combined with the "default" domain name assigned to the queue

+To send emails, you should bind these queues to your exchange and then publish a message to this exchange.

 ## Installation